Vladislav F. Ribnikar

-Vladislav F. Ribnikar (Владислав Франц Рибникар; 13 November 1871 – 1 September 1914) was a Serbian journalist, known for founding Politika, the oldest Serbian daily.
+Vladislav Franc Ribnikar (Владислав Франц Рибникар; 13 November 1871 – 1 September 1914) was a Serbian journalist, known for founding Politika, the oldest Serbian daily.
 He led the newspaper from the day it was founded in 1904 until his death in combat during the First World War.

 Early life and education

-Vladislav F. Ribnikar was born in Trstenik, Serbia in 1871, the oldest of three sons of a Slovene doctor, Franjo Ribnikar from Carniola and his Serbian wife Milica Srnić from Kostajnica.
+Vladislav Franc Ribnikar was born in Trstenik, Serbia in 1871, the oldest of three sons of a Slovene doctor, Franc Ribnikar from Carniola and his Serbian wife Milica Srnić from Kostajnica.

 Ribnikar went to school in Jagodina and Belgrade.
 He studied history of philosophy at the University of Belgrade Faculty of Philosophy from 1888 to 1892.
 After graduation he continued his education in France where he received his master's degree from the Sorbonne in Paris then Berlin to study at the Humboldt University on a state scholarship.

 Launching Politika

 The coup d'état of May 1903 which saw the end of the Obrenović dynasty in Serbia stopped him from finishing his PhD but the arrival of the Karadjordjevic dynasty to the throne brought democracy and freedom of the press for the first time in Serbia.
 Vladislav F. Ribnikar influenced by his experience in France and Germany decided to launch the first independent Serbian newspaper.

 Ribnikar's wife, Milica "Milka" Čolak-Antić, a member of the Čolak-Antić family, daughter of Lt Colonel Lazar Čolak-Antić and descendant of renowned Vojvoda from the First Serbian uprising Čolak-Anta Simeonović, also believed in the need for an independent newspaper and invested her personal fortune into the endeavour.
 The idea to create an independent newspaper, without links to any of the political parties, was a novel idea in Serbia. as no one thought that an independent newspaper could survive without help from a political party, in addition there were already eleven daily party-oriented newspapers at the time.
 The first issue of Politika came out on 25 January 1904 with 2,450 copies printed, In only a few years it managed to become the most important daily in Serbia.

-After studying in his native Svilajnac and Belgrade, following his graduation in Germany at the universities in Jena and Berlin, Ribnikar's younger brother Darko (1878–1914) and other brother Slobodan, a doctor, also joined Politika.
+After studying in his native Svilajnac and Belgrade, following his graduation in Germany at the universities in Jena and Berlin, Ribnikar's younger brother Darko (1878–1914) and another brother Slobodan, a doctor, also joined Politika.